renvins/toyforth-interpreter/README.md

 make CFLAGS="-std=c11 -Wall -Wextra -O2"
 ```

 The Makefile uses incremental compilation, so it only rebuilds changed files.
+The project compiles with `-Wall -Wextra -Werror` by default, ensuring clean, warning-free code.

 ## How to Run